BAK2K3/hard-drivers/README.md

 > **A Discussion on Informational Architecture**
 >
->As a Business, Hard Drivers would profit most from the additional services provided on top of the custom built computers.
+>As a Business, Hard Drivers would profit most from the additional services provided on top of the custom-built computers.
 >As such, **an additional page was initially planned called _"Packages"_**, which provided the user with a detailed breakdown of the additional services
 >they could purchase in conjunction with their new computer.
 This can be seen from the original wireframe designs.
 >
->After considering the implementation of this page, **it was decided that seperating this information into an individual page would result in an _empty_ and _isolated_ page**.
+>After considering the implementation of this page, **it was decided that separating this information into an individual page would result in an _empty_ and _isolated_ page**.
 >In addition to this, it would be entirely possible for a user to visit the _"Home"_ page, engage with the site immediately, and forgo this page entirely.
 >Given this information is integral to the business, consideration needed to be made as to where this content could be added.
->Having this information appear on the _"Home"_ page would divert from its intention, and minimalistic design, and and could potentially feel ebrasive to a user.
+>Having this information appear on the _"Home"_ page would divert from its intention, and minimalistic design, and could potentially feel abrasive to a user.
 Considering the intention, context, and grouping of information on the _"About"_ page,
->it was decided that the _"Packages"_ information in its entiritey would overload this page with information.
+>it was decided that the _"Packages"_ information in its entirety would overload this page with information.
 >
 >From a business perspective, **this information needed to be accessible and hard to miss**.
 However, as a user, you would not want to be over-burdened with aggressive overselling.
 >The positioning of this information needed to be relevant, compliment the flow and structure of the other pages, along with their respective features and content, and needed to fulfil its business purpose